JingzeTian/JingzeTian.github.io/content/project/hcix23-vr-accessibility/index.en.md

 ---
 title: "HCIX'23: VR Accessibility for People with Motor Impairments"
-summary: Joined the APEX Lab as a **Research Assistant** and led a VR accessibility project.
-The resulting paper was published at CHI'24, and I generated five other research ideas about accessibility.
+summary: Participatory design with people with SMA on gaze-assisted upper-body gestures for VR — published at CHI'24.
 tags:
   - Research
 date: '2023-06-01T00:00:00Z'